r-lidar/lidR/README.md

 - Fix: `readLAS` can read file from a `Catalog` object again.
 - Fix: bug when building a `Catalog` from a folder containing not only las or laz files.
 Add a regular expression.
 - Fix: bug when building a `Catalog` since version 1.1.0.
-Works angain.
+Works again.

 ## Changelog v1.1.0